middlebury/college-handbook/content/ii-ug-college-policies/faculty/misconduct.md

 _i.
 Lesser misconduct._ In keeping with the principle of proportionality, some professional misconduct does not constitute sufficient grounds for termination of employment.
 Such “lesser misconduct” includes, but is not limited to, violations of the Employee Code of Conduct that do not satisfy the specific grounds for termination set forth in section _b.ii._, and violations of the principles of faculty conduct set forth in section _a_ that do not satisfy the specific grounds for termination set forth in section _b.ii_.

 _ii.
 Grounds for termination._ Faculty on appointment for any term, including tenure, may have their appointment terminated prior to the specifications of the appointment only by special action of designated and appropriate College authorities with adequate cause and according to the procedures described below.
-As per the proportionality principle, termination <span style="text-decoration:line-through"> </span> for any reason may be undertaken only in the most exceptional circumstances and only for the most compelling reasons.
+As per the proportionality principle, termination for any reason may be undertaken only in the most exceptional circumstances and only for the most compelling reasons.
 Tenure is a primary protection for academic freedom and contributes to the stability necessary for the development of the College.
 At the same time, tenure is not simply a guarantee of appointment until retirement.
 Specific serious offenses may result in termination for cause.
 A continued pattern of teaching performance that is judged to be below minimally acceptable standards may also result in termination.

 The following are considered as grounds for termination: